volpatto/firedrake_scripts/README.md

     high reaction rate coefficient) stabilized with GGLS (Galerkin-gradient/least-squares) which was proposed [in this paper](https://www.sciencedirect.com/science/article/pii/0045782589900856);
-    * A simplified Population Dynamics case (reaction-diffusion, advection can be considered) with Allee effect reproducing the results available [in this paper](https://www.sciencedirect.com/science/article/pii/S0304380005003741).
+    * A simplified Population Dynamics case (reaction-diffusion, advection can be considered) with Allee effect reproducing the results available [in this paper](https://www.sciencedirect.com/science/article/pii/S0304380005003741) and exact solution from [this one](https://www.sciencedirect.com/science/article/pii/S0025556403000981).
-    The present result plotted in the code is a reproduction of Fig. 3.
+    The study is performed only in reaction-diffusion case, although modification to address advective contribution is straightforward (and already present in the code).
+To solve the problem, classical continuous Galerkin method is used in the space and Crank-Nicolson in the time discretization.
 * 2D cases:
     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);